lgklsv/async-race/README.md

 # First of all install the provided server
 $ git clone https://github.com/mikhama/async-race-api.git

-# Go to downloaded folder:
+# Go to downloaded folder
 $ cd async-race-api

-# Install dependencies:
+# Install dependencies
 $ npm install

-# Start server:
+# Start server
 $ npm start

-# Now you can send requests to the address: http://127.0.0.1:3000
+# Now you can send requests to: http://127.0.0.1:3000

-# Next step is to clone this repository
+# Next step is to clone this repository with the game
 $ git clone https://github.com/Alesia-Abaeva/rs-clone.git

 # Install dependencies for the actual project